actions/runner-images/README.md

 [self-hosted runners]: https://help.github.com/en/actions/hosting-your-own-runners

 ## Image Definitions

-### Beta:
+### Beta

 The purpose of a Beta is to collect feedback on an image before it is released to GA.
 The goal of a Beta is to identify and fix any potential issues that exist on that image.
 Images are updated on a weekly cadence.
 Any workflows that run on a beta image do not fall under the customer [SLA](https://github.com/customer-terms/github-online-services-sla) in place for Actions.
 Customers choosing to use Beta images are encouraged to provide feedback in the runner-images repo by creating an issue.
 A Beta may take on different availability, i.e. public vs private.

-### GA:
+### GA

 A GA (General Availability) image has been through a Beta period and is deemed ready for general use.
 Images are updated on a weekly cadence.
 In order to be moved to
 GA the image must meet the following criteria:

 1. Has been through a Beta period (public or private)
 2. Most major software we install on the image has a compatible version for the underlying OS and
 3. All major bugs reported during the Beta period have been addressed.

 This image type falls under the customer [SLA](https://github.com/customer-terms/github-online-services-sla) for actions.
 GA images are eventually deprecated according to our guidelines as we only support the latest 2 versions of an OS.

 ## Image Releases

 *How to best follow along with changes*

 1. Find the latest releases for this repository [here.](https://github.com/actions/virtual-environments/releases)